-I was watching the local news earlier in the week, when an aggrieved woman who was being evicted from her house to enable an extension to the runway at Derry City Airport was tearfully explaining the extent of the injustice which had been dealt her.
-Casting around for a precedent with which to liken her predicament the net of her historical memory found one of a series of religious wars fought throughout Europe in the mid seventeenth century.
+I was watching the local news earlier in the week and it covered a story about an aggrieved woman who was being evicted from her house to enable an extension to the runway at Derry City Airport.
+She tearfully explained the extent of the injustice which had been dealt her; casting around for a comparison for her predicament, she cited one of a series of religious wars fought throughout Europe in the mid seventeenth century.
 “It’s just like Cromwell” she proclaimed.

 This woman is not atypical and nor did it seem likely that she was a scholar of that period of history.
 In Northern Ireland it seems fairly unexceptional for someone to invoke a perceived hurt from 350 years previous to exemplify the unfairness of a local spat over compulsory purchase.
 Bearing this in mind, it is questionable whether we really need a museum to pour over the details and complexities of our recent Troubles.